ngircd/ngircd/doc/README-AUX.txt

    the 'config.status' script.
 Better rename /bin/sh to /bin/sh.AUX and
    replace it by a symbolic link to /bin/ksh (ln -s /bin/ksh /bin/sh as root).
-   These procedure should'nt cause you into problems and is recommended even if you don't use ngIRCd.
+   These procedure shouldn't cause you into problems and is recommended even if you don't use ngIRCd.

 --